JakeSteam/blog-programming/_posts/2025-10-11-automating-steam-trading-cards.md

 [![Steam mobile confirmations](/assets/images/2025/steam_mobile-thumbnail.jpg)](/assets/images/2025/steam_mobile.jpg)

 _Note: The app lags quite significantly when accepting lots of confirmations at once.
 Be patient, it'll get there!_

+_Note 2: The selling process will begin failing with a "too many pending confirmations" error after 100-200 items listed, so you might want to regularly approve them as it autosells._

 ## Profitability